HTTPArchive/almanac.httparchive.org/src/content/en/2021/mobile-web.md

 * Wappalyzer
 * [Akamai](https://twitter.com/paulcalvano/status/1454866401781587969)

-It is worth noting that HTTP Archive and Lighthouse data is limited to the data identified from websites’ home pages only, and not site-wide.
+It is worth noting that HTTP Archive and Lighthouse data is limited to the data identified from website home pages only, and not site-wide.

 ## Worldwide connectivity